 Kuroiler was introduced by Keggfarms in 1993.
 In the first year itself the company sold more than a million day old Kuroiler chicks.
 By 2005-06, the number had already reached the figure of 14 million-a phenomenal annual growth rate of almost 22 percent sustained for more than a decade (Figure 1.1).
-The introduction of 'Kuroiler' completely transformed the company in terms of geographical presence (Figure 1.2), clientele, and distribution channel.
+The introduction of 'Kuroiler' completely transformed the company in terms of its geographical presence (Figure 1.2), clientele, and distribution channel.
 It shifted its operations from agriculturally prosperous regions to areas with high incidence of poverty and vulnerable livelihoods.
-The company which had been in the commercial broiler business for more than three decades, completely phased out broilers and layers by 2005-06.
-Most important of all, however, Kuroiler emerged as the 'Bird of hope' for hundreds of thousands of extremely poor families.
-Keggfarms was recently awarded the "Business India Innovation Award" in the social entrepreneurship category.